Amtolam/school/README.md

+# school archive

 Archive of all school relevant things that need to persist online